nalamk/sampleScenario/README.md

-we have to add the MyImplementaion class in a controller and add it as a scoped service in program.cs
+we have to add the MyImplementaion class into a controller as a dependency and add it as a scoped service in program.cs